The Death of the Hired Man: Themes

 Several themes are touched upon by Frost in this poem including family, power, justice, mercy, age, death, friendship, redemption, guilt and belonging.
 A major theme in the poem is that of the 'home' or homecoming.
 Despite the fact that Silas' brother should seemingly be the natural home for Silas to die, he has chosen Warren and Mary's farm.
 Warren wrestles with the idea that "Home is the place where, when you have to go there, / They have to take you in."
-(Presumably he says this bitterly or sarcastically.)
-By saying this he is highlighting, at least at that point in the poem, that he does not feel obliged to put a roof over Silas' head because of his betrayal of leaving the farm.
+(This line is spoken by Mary, and received bitterly or sarcastically by Warren.)
+His response indicates, at least at that point in the poem, that he does not feel obliged to put a roof over Silas' head because of his leaving the farm in harvest season.
 Mary replies, more charitably: "I should have called it / Something you somehow haven't to deserve."
 Silas has evidently returned 'home' to the farm to try to reaffirm some meaning in his life before he dies by helping with the next season, and trying to redeem his relationship with Harold – neither of these pursuits are fulfilled.
 The poem does not blatantly imply that Warren and Mary have had children of their own.
 Childless marriage is a theme that Frost often addressed.

 The poem shines light on Warren's progressive moral slide from resistance to acceptance of his responsibility of providing a home for Silas' death despite his wrongdoings.
 Should Silas be given a home that he perhaps does not deserve?
 Mary states that "he has come home to die: / You needn't be afraid he'll leave you this time."
 Continuing on her theme of Silas' worth she empathizes: "His working days are done; I'm sure of it."
 Perhaps an also interesting side note is Frost's choice for Mary's name and her moral values.
 Through the obvious moral dichotomy at the start of the poem between Warren and Mary, it can be interpreted that Mary has slowly convinced Warren to offer Silas a room at the house; obviously his offering comes too late with Silas having died, arguably alone, beside the stove.